guildai/guild.ai/pages/docs/guides/create-object-detector.md

 Replace `<run ID>` with the run ID associated with the trained model and replace `<step>` with the checkpoint step.

-To view the available checkpoints for a run using the [](cmd:ls)
+To view the available checkpoints for a transfer learn operation, run:
-command:

 ``` command
 guild ls --operation transfer-learn --path train/model
 ```

-The use of `--operation` tells Guild to list files for the latest `transfer-learn` operation and the use of `--path` limits the file listing to the trained model checkpoints.
+The use of `--path` limits the file listing to the trained model checkpoints.

 Checkpoint steps are shown in files named `train/model.ckpt-STEP.*` where `STEP` is the available checkpoint step.

 ## Detect objects in an image

-With the frozen inference graph generated in the previous section, we can detect objects in an image.
+With a frozen inference graph, we can detect objects in an image.

 Create a new directory containing one or more images that you want to detect.